MRC-CSO-SPHSU/UKSEABMLib.jl/README.md

    - V0.1.1 (29.11) : Two libraries one of which MA independent, XAgents is a submodule in the library
    - V0.1.2 (1.12)  : re-organizing Constants within a module (to make them internally accessible with relative paths), reorganzing data parameters & adjusting reading and loading parameters within ParamTypes module
    - V0.1.3 (2.12)  : Cleaning Utilities module (removing unused code, moving Gender type to XAgents, moving applyTransition! to LPM package), Utilities is a submodule of SE[*] libraries, ParamUtils and DeclUtils are a submodule of the SE*.Utilities modules
+- **V0.2.0** (5.12.2022) : unified API for initialize and create functions.
+Ports and processes concepts for connections and initialisation processes.